SumReflex Math tools

 Preschool Subtraction Worksheets

-Animal Take Away Worksheet Ducks, rabbits, fish, and bugs make each take-away problem concrete as children cross out the animals removed and count what remains.
+Animal Take Away Worksheet Ducks, rabbits, fish, and bugs make each take-away problem concrete as children remove animals and recount what is left.

 Download

-Apple Subtraction Fun Worksheet Children count the starting apple group, cross out the apples taken away, and write the number of apples left.
+Apple Subtraction Fun Worksheet Children count the starting apple group, mark the apples taken away, and write the number still on the page.

 Download